.. _getting_started:

 ^^^^^^^^^^^^^^^^^^^^^^

 Setup instructions in these docs are designed for use with the Bourne Again SHell (Bash).
-Pulumi also seems to make some
+The Pulumi installer places